adobe-research/libkafka/README.md

 Supports the following Kafka API request/response calls:

 * Metadata
-* Produce (with support for MessageSet compression with GZIP and Snappy)
+* Produce
 * Fetch
 * Offset

+Includes support for MessageSet compression using GZIP or Snappy compression.

 Not compatible with Kafka versions prior to 0.8 due to wire protocol changes.